-Employees of the Department of Human Services & Department of Health enjoy a whole range of generous Victorian government employment benefits from attractive salaries and flexible leave arrangements to training and development opportunities.
+Employees of the Department of Health & Human Services enjoy a whole range of generous Victorian government employment benefits from attractive salaries and flexible leave arrangements to training and development opportunities.

 And what's more, you'll have the satisfaction of knowing the work you do contributes to making Victoria a stronger, healthier, more caring and innovative State.

-The Department of Human Services & Department of Health are interesting places to work.
+The Department of Health & Human Services are interesting places to work.
 Whether you are a person looking for a career change, a graduate or currently working in the private sector, the departments offers many opportunities.
 We attract high quality, passionate people at all levels to all our myriad of jobs.
 Our career structure makes sure that you can enjoy real professional development and opportunity.

 Learning and Development